-This qualification is specifically aimed at lawyers and jurists in general, economists, philologists and translators and similar professionals, who have recently qualified or who have some work
+This qualification is specifically addressed to lawyers and jurists, economists, philologists, interpreters and similar professionals, just graduated who or with work experience.

-The Program of the XXVII edition of Magister Lvcentinvs will count, as in the previous editions, on professorship from the different registration offices of the intellectual property rights (OEPM, EUIPO, WIPO, EPO, CPVO, CNMC, Autocontrol, European Commission, Ministries ... etc), as well as with specialized magistrates and professors who are experts in the field, both Spanish and foreign, lawyers of recognized prestige in the field of intellectual property, businessmen and other experts in the field.
-In addition, the Master
+The Programme of the Magister Lvcentinvs has the support of speakers from the different Intellectual property Offices and other important institutions (OEPM, EUIPO, WIPO, EPO, CPVO, CNMC, Autocontrol, European Commission, Ministries ... etc), as well as specialized magistrates and professors experts in the field, prestigious lawyers, enterpreneurs, chief executive officers of IP companies and other experts in the field.

-The Magister Lvcentinvs organizes intensive courses (entirely in English) about trademarks and designs, as well as several specialized conferences: one regarding patents and biotechnology, a third regarding plant varieties and a third regarding geographical indications.
+The Magister Lvcentinvs organizes intensive courses (entirely in English) about trade marks and designs, as well as several specialized conferences as patents and biotechnology, plant varieties and geographical indications among others.

 MODULE I: PATENTS,TECHNOLOGY TRANSFER AND DIGITAL INNOVATIONS